PROTECTING OUR COMMUNITY

 RESTORATION OF VOTING RIGHTS

-I completely support Governor Terry McAuliffe's executive order restoring voting rights to convicted felons who have served their time and repaid their debts to society.
-We cannot keep punishing people after they've already completed their sentence.
+I have always supported, and will continue to support, restoring voting rights to convicted felons who have served their time and repaid their debts to society.

 We should not keep punishing non-violent law-abiding citizens after they have served their sentence.